Tweed Heads suburb profile

 Tweed Heads rental market trends

-The rental market in Tweed Heads has experienced moderate growth, with house rents increasing by 3.6% over the past year to $720 per week, while unit rents have seen a more significant rise of 7.7% to $700 per week.
-This coastal suburb continues to attract interest from both renters and investors, offering a desirable lifestyle and steady rental returns.
+The rental market in Tweed Heads has experienced moderate growth, with house rents increasing by 3.6% over the past year to $720 per week, while unit rents have seen a more significant rise of 7.6% to $710 per week.
+This coastal suburb continues to attract renters and investors alike, thanks to its appealing lifestyle and proximity to both natural attractions and urban amenities.

 Suburbs near Tweed Heads